Elmetayer/VBA-outlook-export/README.md

 # VBA-outlook-export
 VBA executed in Outlook for exporting email details in csv format

-Once executed in Outlook, this VBA code allows for exporting all emails in a selected folder (including subfolders as the case may be).
+Once executed in Outlook, this VBA code allows for exporting the details of all emails in a selected folder (including subfolders as the case may be).
 For each email, following information is exported in a csv file:
 FROM : clean sender's name, ready for post-processing FROM_ADDRESS : sender's email address